-To be honest, on my hardest days I have wished if I were not a mother.
+To be honest, on my hardest days, I have wished I were not a mother.
 I am not proud to admit this.
 And there is no doubt about the love I have for my kids.
 But I have often wondered what makes me feel so.

 I have thought about regrets a lot.
 And I realize it’s when I miss my old life I don’t feel like being a mother.
 But then I remind myself I don’t feel always happy about everything else in my life too.
 Don’t we all have days when we don’t love our life?

 But you have other days where you love your life and you never want to die.